-Updated in July 2019, here are the global figures on web browser usage according to W3Counter (and the 12 month change in market share):
+Updated in January 2020, here are the most up to date available global figures on web browser usage according to W3Counter (and the 12 month change in market share):

 With an appreciation of the growing use of mobile phones and tablets for browsing the web, many developers will check a website on these devices having completed it on their desktop, and if it looks OK, assume all is good.